JoshLuong/Trippo/USER-DOCS.md

 ![Edit Your Day](trippo/public/user-docs/6.PNG)

-Make sure to click the "Done" button when you have finished making changes to your destinations, otherwise they may will not be saved.
+Make sure to click the "Done" button when you have finished making changes to your destinations, otherwise they will not be saved.

 Opening the navigation bar in the top left and clicking on your Home page will bring you back to your itineraries.

 ![Edit Itinerary](trippo/public/user-docs/10.png)
-Here you can also make changed to your overall trip by clicking on the marker in the top right of your itinerary.
-In this form you can make changes to your existing itinerary, or even delete it.
-After you have made any changes, make sure to click the "Update" button to save any changes.
+Here you can also make changes to your overall trip by clicking on the marker in the top right of your itinerary.
+In this form you can make edits to your existing itinerary, or even delete it.
+After you have made any changes, make sure to click the "Update" button to save them.

 ### <a name="share"> Sharing Itineraries </a>